ayacoo/aws-meta/README.md

 ## What does the extension do?

-There is a hook that processes images after uploading them to TYPO3 via AWS Recognition API and puts the data into new fields in the table sys_file_metadata.
+There is a hook that processes images after uploading them to TYPO3 via AWS Rekognition API and puts the data into new fields in the table sys_file_metadata.

 ---